Job profile

 • Journalism

 You can be a writer without a degree.
-However, most degrees will help with your writing skills and provide you with the practice to master your grammar and structure of language.
-Literature, media, journalism and performing arts may help to give you knowledge of different styles and genres of writing.
+However, most degrees will help with your writing skills and provide you with the practice to master your grammar and language.

 Skills